parksb/markdown-it-front-matter/README.md

 ## Valid Front Matter

-Essentially, valid front matter is a fenced code block:
+Essentially, valid front matter is a fenced block:

   * Indicated by **three** or **more** dashes: `---`
   * Opening and closing fences must be the same number of *dash* characters